virtmerlin/mglab-share-eks/demos/03/create-cluster-terraform/demo.md

 ```

 #### 2: Test the EKS tf templates by running a 'plan'
-- Init the required terraform modules to create the EKS cluster
+- Init the required terraform modules to create the EKS cluster:
 ```
 cd artifacts/terraform/
 terraform init
 ```
-- Run a terraform 'plan' to evaluate the expected output
+- Run a terraform 'plan' to evaluate the expected output:
 ```
 terraform plan
 ```